Cannons Point in Orange Park

 The campus life

-The pools, water features and athletic centers are the stack's purchase - three minutes out and built for exactly the family rhythm the plan sells.
+The pools, water features and athletic centers are the stack's purchase, three minutes out and built for exactly the recreation rhythm the plan sells.
 Households that live there convert the CDD into value weekly.

 One-rulebook simplicity